 - Do keep the logo legible.
 If you are unable to read the STATE UNIVERSITY line of the logo it is too small.

 - Don't separate the elements.
 The logo was created as a single unit.
-Any element of the logo, such as the bird, cannot be separated and used as a single graphic.
+Any element of the logo cannot be separated and used as a single graphic.

 - Don't recreate the logo.
 The logo must be reproduced from official artwork.
 You can't change the typeface, any element proportions, or colors.